 Speech and Language Therapy

 Speech and language therapy focus on communication skills and swallowing dysfunction.

 Bay Area Hospital no longer offers outpatient rehabilitation services.

 For South Coast residents living with end-stage kidney disease, falling ill used to require frequent trips out of town for treatment.
 That all changed in 2017, when Bay Area Hospital added inpatient dialysis to our broad range of services.

 Led by nephrologist, Hammad Qadir, MD, our team of professionals offers acute dialysis, chronic dialysis, and peritoneal dialysis.
 So whether you’re suffering from any stage of kidney disease or an acute kidney injury, the right treatment is readily available.
 These services are contracted out through Davita Kidney Care.

 Lab & Pathology

 Bay Area Hospital’s laboratory provides quality testing for the southern Oregon coast.
-Staffed 24 hours a day, seven days a week, 365 days a year, 24 hours a day, the laboratory provides full-service diagnostic testing for inpatients and outpatients.
+Staffed 24 hours a day, seven days a week, 365 days a year, the laboratory provides full-service diagnostic testing for inpatients and outpatients.
 Accredited by the College of American Pathologists, our medical laboratory scientists (MLS) are trained to perform, assess and report hematology, coagulation, blood bank, chemistry, urinalysis, and microbiology test.
 We are staffed with licensed cytotechnologists and two pathologists from the American Society for Clinical Pathologists (ASCP).

 To contact the lab at Bay Area Hospital please call 541-269-8071.